-California's Big Sur Highway 1 re-opens
+California's Big Sur Highway 1 reopens

-(CNN) — The majestic Highway 1 drive along the California Coast from San Francisco to Los Angeles has re-opened, more than a year after a major mud slide buried the road at Big Sur.
+(CNN) — The majestic Highway 1 drive along the California coast from San Francisco to Los Angeles has reopened, more than a year after a major mud slide buried the road at Big Sur.

-The road re-opened on the morning of July 18, two days ahead of schedule, California's transportation agency announced Wednesday.
+The road reopened on the morning of July 18, two days ahead of schedule, California's transportation agency announced Wednesday.

 The massive May 2017 mudslide at Mud Creek rendered a quarter-mile section of the road impassable to visitors and residents, according to Caltrans.